Baarrbb/inception/README.md

 Docker is a tool that is used to automate the deployment of applications in lightweight containers so that applications can work efficiently in different environments in isolation.

+#

 ![Schema](./readme_img/Struct.png)

+#

+### Dockerfile
+Docker can build images automatically by reading the instructions from a Dockerfile.<br>
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+It's a stand-alone executable.
+It contains all of the component required to run a piece of software, including code, librairies, environment variables ...

 ### Images